fermarsan/aixt/docs/API folder tree.md

 In order to follow the _V language_ syntactic rules, all the folder and file names inside the api folder must be lowercased.

 ## Modules
 Each module in the API have to be implemented by means of a C's header file and a folder.
-For example, the `time` module is implemented:
+For example, the `time` module is implemented as `time.h` and `time/`:
 ```
 api
  ├── ...